yellowdog/python-examples/README.md

 ## Support for `.env` Files

 Environment variables can also be set in a `.env` file, typically in the user's home directory.
 Entries in the `.env` file will not overwrite existing environment variables -- i.e., environment variables take precedence over entries in the `.env` file.
+This precedence can be reversed by using the `--env-override` command line option.

 Environment variables sourced from a `.env` file whose names start with `YD` will be reported on the command line.
 Variables that do not start with `YD` will not be reported, but they will still be applied.